Pierre Toussaint: Marriage and family

-On August 5, 1811, Toussaint married Juliette Noel, a slave 20 years his junior, after purchasing her freedom.
+On August 5, 1811, Toussaint married Juliette Noel, an enslaved woman 20 years his junior, after purchasing her freedom.
 For four years, they continued to board at the Nicolas house.
-They adopted Euphemia, the daughter of his late sister Rosalie who had died of tuberculosis, raising the girl as their own.
+They adopted Euphemia, the daughter of his late sister Rosalie, who had died of tuberculosis, raising the girl as their own.
 They provided for her education and music classes.
 In 1815, Nicolas and his wife moved to the American South.

-Together, the Toussaints began a career of charity among the poor of New York City, often taking baked goods to the children of the Orphan Asylum and donating money to its operations.
+Together, the Toussaints began a career of charity among people experiencing poverty in New York City, often taking baked goods to the children of the Colored Orphan Asylum and donating money to its operations.

 Charity

 Toussaint attended daily Mass for 66 years at St. Peter's in New York.
 He owned a house on Franklin Street, where the Toussaints sheltered orphans and fostered numerous boys in succession.
 Toussaint supported them in getting an education and learning a trade; he sometimes helped them get their first jobs through his connections in the city.
+He raised funds for the first Catholic orphanage in New York, opened by the Sisters of Charity, in spite of the fact that it served only white children.

 They also organized a credit bureau, an employment agency, and a refuge for priests and needy travelers.
-Many Haitian refugees went to New York, and because Toussaint spoke both French and English, he frequently helped the new immigrants.
+Many Haitian refugees went to New York, and because Toussaint spoke French and English, he frequently helped the new immigrants.
 He often arranged sales of goods so they could raise money to live on.
-He was "renowned for crossing barricades to nurse quarantined cholera patients" during an epidemic in New York.
+He crossed barricades to nurse quarantined yellow fever patients during an epidemic in New York.

 Toussaint also helped raise money to build a new Catholic church in New York, which became Old St. Patrick's Cathedral on Mulberry Street.
 He was a benefactor of the first New York City Catholic school for Black children at St. Vincent de Paul on Canal Street.

 Later years

 Euphemia died before her adoptive parents, of tuberculosis, like her mother.
 Juliette died on May 14, 1851.
 Two years later, Pierre Toussaint died on June 30, 1853, at the age of 87.
 He was buried alongside his wife and Euphemia in the cemetery of St. Patrick's Old Cathedral on Mott Street.
+Fr.
+Quinn, who eulogized Toussaint at his funeral, said he was “one who always had wise counsel for the rich and words of encouragement for the poor.”
+Eliza Hamilton Schuyler, daughter-in-law of Mary Anna Schuyler, described Toussaint’s funeral: “The body of the church was well filled with men, women, children, nuns, and charity sisters; likewise … people of his own color, all in mourning.
+Around stood many of the white race, with their eyes glistening with emotion.”